AlisAquilae/Academia/content/Notes/Literature Notes/Coastal Oceanogeaphy and Delta Geology/Reader CODG-Chapter 1-Deltas-Setting, Forms, Sediments and Soils.md

 Seaward progradation of mouth bars leads to formation of elongate sand bodies, termed [[Bar-Finger Sands]].
 In some cases mouth bars plug river mouths and initiate channel bifurcation.
 Mouth bars typically have a coarsening upward sedimentary succession and can be recognised as extensive and relatively wide sand bodies in cross-sectional appearance.
 In the case of strong tidal currents and/or intense wave action, mouth bars will be absent or poorly developed because of erosion.

+>[!Missing]
+>Insert Figure 1.11

-Longshore drift of sandy sediments along the delta coastline, which is predominantly wave-driven, will lead to the formation of beach ridges.
+Longshore drift of sandy sediments along the delta coastline, which is predominantly wave-driven, will lead to the formation of **beach ridges**.
 These originate as linear sand bars arranged along the coastline formed by breaking waves that rapidly lose their energy, and hence their sediment-carrying capacity in shallow water.
-When these bars grow above sea level they develop into beaches that further
+When these bars grow above sea level they develop into beaches that further grow upward due to wave run up.
+Above the line of maximum wave run up the wind carries the beach sand further landward and dune formation may further raise the level of beach ridges.
+In growing deltas, series of parallel beach ridges often form, when new beach ridges continuously develop seaward of existing beach ridges

+>[!Missing]
+>Insert Figure 1.12

+Especially under strong tidal influence, beach ridges that are bordered by a tidal basin on the landward side are broken up into chains of barrier islands, separated by tidal channels.
+Beach ridges and barrier islands usually entirely consist of sand of a fairly uniform grain size, due to strong selection along the sediment transport route.
+They do display, however, a rich variety of sedimentary structures reflecting many contributing processes of formation.
+With a rising sea level and a seaward shifting coastline, complexes of beach ridges and barrier islands may constitute thick and wide sand bodies.
+In deltas where little sand-sized sediment is supplied to the shoreline and/or where longshore drift is absent beach ridges may be absent.

+Beach ridges and barrier islands may shield low-lying parts of the lower delta plain, creating a low-energy salt to brackish environment, wish is termed a [[Lagoon]].
+Not all deltas with beach ridges have lagoons (e.g. the image above)